abilandz/PH8124/Lecture_5/Lecture_5.md

 ```
 because we did not redirect the first **echo** command anywhere.

 Some other piece of code in the same script or function can be embedded into another code block, and then redirected to some other files.
-This way we can easily profile the code with redirectors, and decide what goes on the screen and what is dumped in files.
-Typically, code blocks ```{ ... }``` are used when it is not beneficial to break down some large monolithic script into functions.
+This way, we can easily profile the code with redirectors, and decide what goes on the screen and what is dumped in files.
+Typically, code blocks ```{ ... }``` are used when breaking down some large monolithic script into functions is not beneficial.

-When it comes to redirections, it is possible to treat loops analogously as code blocks.
+Regarding redirections, it is possible to treat loops analogously as code blocks.
 In particular, **for** and **while** loops have their own _stdout_ and _stderr_ streams, which can be redirected to the output files with ```1>``` and ```2>``` operators.
-In this way, we can easily disentangle what is happening in a particular loop, from what is happening in the rest of the code.
+In this way, we can easily disentangle what is happening in a particular loop from what is happening in the rest of the code.
 Schematically, we would use for **for** loop:

 ```bash
 for Var in someList; do